unboxed/unboxed.co/source/blog/2016-03-18-event-digitalising-local-government-services.md

 Head of Digital Services & Transformation<br/>
 Tunbridge Wells Borough Council ([@TWellsCouncil](https://twitter.com/TWellsCouncil))<br/>

-Ian is helping local government deliver online services that the average person can use without frustration, hindrance or recourse to the telephone when things go wrong.
-In his session, he shared how Tunbridge Wells Borough Council have adopted a service design platform in creating their future services and how this works internally.<br/>
+<i>Ian is helping local government deliver online services that the average person can use without frustration, hindrance or recourse to the telephone when things go wrong.
+In his session, he shared how Tunbridge Wells Borough Council have adopted a service design platform in creating their future services and how this works internally.</i><br/>

 <b>Why agile?</b><br/>
 When delivering services digitally, look at the difference between how you’ve been doing this and you might like to do this.
 If there’s a time at which you know the absolute least, it’s at the start of a project:<br/>